 I previously worked for a large B2B industrial corporate were c.25% of the revenue came from approximate 40 key account clients – with a tail of c.
 50,000 smaller clients.

 The Key Account Managers and sales representatives responsibilities include building leads, building relationships, completing and submitting tender proposals, negotiating with customers, seeking resigns and also defending value and pricing pressure without any guidance or education on strategies of pricing.
-Even when stated like that, it is a tough remit.
+Thus, even when stated like that, it is a tough remit.

 One of the major sources of stress was that the account managers were not armed with any pricing policy when going into a negotiation.
 For example, they were not armed with an ability to move on rates, a playbook on how to negotiate or even been trained in discussing value.

-If that was not enough – they would be given a hard time for reducing prices but there was no incentive at all to increase rates!
-The amazing thing was that most of the key account managers still did their best to defend the company and help the customer.
+If that was not enough – they would be given a hard time for reducing prices.
+But there was no incentive at all to increase rates!
+The amazing thing was that most of the key account managers still did their best.
+That is, to defend the company and help the customer.

 We will cover how you can gain that buy-in in future blogs.